tejanshsachdeva/Placement-Analysis/README.md

 ## Contributing

-If you find any issues, have suggestions, or want to contribute to our research, feel free to open an issue or submit a pull request.
+Please copy the Google Collab notebook if you have any issues or suggestions or want to contribute to our research.

 Happy coding!